sourcefrog/iamthat/README.md

 Policy evaluation:

 - [x] Check a single action name, with no parameters, against a policy.
+- [ ] Attachment of policies to resources: find the policies for the resource affected by the request.
 - [ ] Check resource name.
 - [ ] Check condition keys.
 - [ ] NotAction, NotResource, etc.